 He and his wife, Ella B (Redd) Wood, born August 1869 whom he married in 1891, had eleven children, five of whom were living in 1910: Simmons Wood (born 1905) and John Franklin Wood (born 1900) of Danville, Margaret Virginia Wood (born 1908), of Washington DC, Frances Wood (born 1903) of Chicago, and Iola Sodders of Chicago.
 Ella died in Louisville 5 Feb 1933, at the home of her brother, Thomas D Redd.
-963 She was president of the Baptist Women's Missionary Convention, which was held in Danville.
+967 She was president of the Baptist Women's Missionary Convention, which was held in Danville.

-A church history published in the 1940s, noted that Rev. Wood organized at least ten auxiliary organizations: Laymen's League; Juvenile Choir; Women's Missionary Society; BYPU; Women's Bible Class; Woman's Improvement Club; Young Ladies Club; Lend A Hand Club; Friend In Need; and Pastor's Aid.
+A church history published in the 1940s, noted that Rev. Wood organized at least ten auxiliary organizations: Laymen's League; Juvenile Choir;

-Mrs. Ella B. Wood, President Baptist Women's Mission ary Convention, Danville, Ky.
+Mrs. Ella B. Wood, President Baptist Women's Missionary Convention, Danville, Ky.